chaithanyakota/cf_ai_/README.md

-# API Doc Q&A
+# DocChat (cf_ai_)

-An AI-powered Q&A app that loads **one** documentation URL, chunks it in memory, and answers questions using only that page.
-Built using Cloudflare tools - Workers, Durable Objects, and Workers AI
+An AI-powered doc chat app that loads **one** documentation URL, chunks it in memory, and answers questions using that page as context.
+Built on Cloudflare Workers, Durable Objects, and Workers AI (Llama 3.3).

 ## Demo